-When a SD requesting node sends a request to the leader to find a service provider for a specific service type (for example type $\#t$), the SD requesting node, the leader, and the service provider execute the following protocol collectively: \begin{enumerate} \item The SD requesting node sends $(SR, L, TU, service~\#t, seq.~number)$ to the leader. \item When the leader receives such a message, it searches its database for finding a proper service provider for the specified service.
-If the leader cannot find any proper node for that service, it should send SD failure message to the SD requesting node.
-On the other hand, if the leader finds a service provider, it sends a message signed by service provider to the SD requesting node indicating the proposed service provider can provide service~$\#t$.
-In order to do so, the leader should send a message $(L, SP, service~\#t, seq.~number)$ to the service provider found in the database and ask whether it can provide service $\#t$ or not.
-The fact that the leader should send a message signed by a service provider to the SD requesting node prevents the leader from cheating and introducing a fake service provider to the SD requesting node.
+When an RD requesting node sends a request to the leader to find a resource provider for $RT_t$ (Resource Type $t$), the RD requesting node, the leader, and the resource provider execute the following protocol collectively: \begin{enumerate} \item Resource requesting node sends an RD request for $RT_{t}$ to the leader. \item When the leader receives such a message, it searches its database for a proper resource provider for the specified resource.
+If the leader cannot find a proper node for that type of resource, it sends RD failure message to the RD requesting node.
+On the other hand, if the leader finds a resource provider, it sends a message verified by resource provider to the RD requesting node indicating that the proposed resource provider can provide $RT_{t}$.
+The fact that the leader should send a message confirmed by a resource provider to the RD requesting node prevents the leader from cheating and introducing a fake resource provider to the RD requesting node.